unamatasanatarai/pan-tadeusz-adam-mickiewicz/pan-tadeusz-adam-mickiewicz.md

+A teraz rozejdźcie się, a nie gadać głośno\
 O tym, co było; bo to gadać, to daremno!\
 A czyja łaska panów Szlachty, proszę ze mną.\
 Moja Siora powiła małego Jankielka:\